MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Get-MailboxImportRequest.md

 ## PARAMETERS

 ### -Identity
 The Identity parameter specifies the identity of the import request.
-By default, import requests are named \<alias\>\\MailboxImportX (where X = 0-9).
-If you specify a name for the import request, use the following syntax: \<alias\>\\\<name\>.
-Microsoft Exchange automatically precedes the request with the mailbox's alias.
+By default, import requests are named Alias\MailboxImportX (where X = 0-9).
+If you specify a name for the import request, use the following syntax: Alias\Name.
+Exchange automatically precedes the request with the mailbox's alias.

 You can't use this parameter with the following parameters: